sharetribe/flex-docs/src/docs/howto-users-and-authentication/setup-oidc-proxy/index.md

     : null;
 ```

-### Add a LinkedIn login button to FTW
+### Add a LinkedIn login button to Sharetribe Web Template

-Once we have added the authentication endpoints to the FTW server, we
+Once we have added the authentication endpoints to the template server,
-need to add a button for LinkedIn login to the AuthenticationPage.
+we need to add a button for LinkedIn login to the AuthenticationPage.

 ```shell
 └── src